 A Living Will or advance directive specifies the type of medical care that an individual prefers if they cannot communicate their wishes.

-Joint will and mutual will is meant for a married couple to ensure that their property is disposed of in an identical manner.
+Joint will and mutual will is meant for a married couple.
+Ensuring their property is disposed of in the same manner.
 A mirror will is two separate but identical wills, which may or may not also be mutual wills.

 Holographic or Handwritten will is valid in about half of the states and must meet the specific state's requirements.
 Authentication of this will type for acceptance to the probate process also varies by state.
 There is always the possibility that a court will not accept a holographic will.
 Even if you have limited assets, your best strategy is to have your will professionally documented by an attorney.
 A video of your final wishes does not create a valid will.